Tip One Back at the 34 Best Breweries in the U.S.

 Grand Rapids, Michigan

 Dovetail’s ability to turn classic European-style lagers into some of the most celebrated beers in the country is a testament to two of the brewery’s strengths: a proficiency at brewing delicious lagers across a range of styles, and a welcoming attitude that encourages even beer newbies to join the party.
-It’s the rare brewery in 2021 that not only makes beer-flavored beer, but makes it fun.
+It’s the rare brewery in that it not only makes beer-flavored beer, but makes it fun.
 Some beers in Dovetail’s lineup are destined to become fridge staples—a Helles, a kolsch, a hefeweizen—while others expand lager lovers’ palates into perhaps unfamiliar territory.
 Grodziskie or rauchbier, anyone?

 Morganton and Nebo, North Carolina